quietsy/Fail2Ban/README.md

 ```

 Below are 2 examples:
-- Allowing a single country and your LAN.
+- Allow a single country and your LAN.
-- Allowing everything except high risk countries.
+- Allow everything except high risk countries.
 (GilbN's list based on the Spamhaus statistics and Aakamai’s state of the internet report)

 ```Nginx
 map $geoip2_data_country_iso_code $allowed_mycountry {